GdMacmillan/GdMacmillan.github.io/_posts/2020-02-04-Basic_Image_Classification_with_Julia_on_Google_Colab.md

 [flux-jl-vanilla-ann-loss-goes-to-nan-with-mini-batch](https://discourse.julialang.org/t/flux-jl-vanilla-ann-loss-goes-to-nan-with-mini-batch/25511)

-After seeing this, I wanted to build a small training workflow around a relatively easy example in order to show the core components you can build with Flux.
+After seeing this, I wanted to build a small relatively easy example in order to show the core components you can build with Flux.
 With this in mind, I set out to try and repeat some work I [had seen](https://discourse.julialang.org/t/julia-on-google-colab-free-gpu-accelerated-shareable-notebooks/15319) where some enterprising soul had set out to re-create a Julia kernel using the popular Google Colaboratory free Jupyter notebook environment.
 I also wanted to test Julia and ML Flux on a GPU to see if I could write a basic ad-hoc training workflow.

 ## Julia Programming Language